max-widmaier/Stellar-Nuclear-Research/README.md

     2. Using core temperature, calculate gravitational pressure using the concept of hydrostatic equilibrium and the ideal gas law
     3. Calculate SNER using the calculated gravitational pressure and core temperature
+        1. Specifically, thermal energy plus gravitational pressure or something of that sort
 3. Data Visualization and Extrapolation
-    1. Visualize data using graphs with gravitational pressure on the x-axis, atomic mass on the y-axis, and temperature as the z-axis
+   1. Visualize data using graphs with gravitational pressure on the x-axis and temperature on the y-axis.
-    2. Visualize SNER using graphs with atomic mass on the x-axis and SNER on the y-axis, since it was hypothesized should increase/decrease depending on atomic mass.
-   3. Extrapolate a formula for SNER based on atomic mass
-   4. Extrapolate a formula for SNER based on a proportion of gravitational pressure and temperature
+   2. Extrapolate a formula for SNER based on a proportion of gravitational pressure and temperature
-   5. Extrapolate a general formula for SNER based on all factors (atomic mass, gravitational pressure, temperature, etc.)
+   3. Extrapolate a general formula for SNER based on all factors (gravitational pressure, temperature, etc.)

 ## Research Resources
 1. A Python Environment Capable of Running Jupyter Notebooks